 Guide to Commercial Tenant Improvement

-- A set of plans consists of a plot plan, drawn on a 1/8" to 1' scale, and floor plans, drawn on a 1/4" to 1' scale.
+- A set of plans consists of a plot plan, drawn on a 1/8 inch to 1 foot scale, and floor plans, drawn on a 1/4 inch to 1 foot scale

 When preparing the plans, be certain you include the following items:

 - Anchorage and bracing of walls and equipment